If you enjoy www.victorianlondon.org why not ...

 presumed to have her husband's authority to make contracts for the supply of

-the habit of supplying such articles, &c., to his wife, and this fact is
+habit of supplying such articles, &c., to his wife, and this fact is known to

-known to their tradespeople, either by notice from him otherwise, the husband is
+their tradespeople, either by notice from him otherwise, the husband is not

 A married woman is now liable to maintain her children out of